sslater11/TeachingTinaApp/README.txt

 	/home/simon/MyStuff/Programming/eclipse-workspace/TeachingTinaPC/src/dev/simonslater/tinasflashcards/audio/ReadAlongTiming.java

 Fix the libteachingtinadbmanager CardDBManager scanDirectory() method
-	The method will check if we're on android or windows and will then scan the directory, but the android part imports android's Environment class, and that won't work on any PC version, so it's now probably broken for the PC versions.
-	The solution is to just get the directory and pass the scanDirectory() method that.
-	I think if we overload it and pass a File argument which contain's the location in android?
-	Either way, android will probably fuck it up with it's shitty file access later on in life, so that's why I can't be arsed faffing around with it right now. say out loud "cat. c. a. t. cat.", showing it spelt on the screen, highlighting letters as it's said, and then they can try to answer again after it's been hidden.
+	say out loud "cat. c. a. t. cat.", showing it spelt on the screen, highlighting letters as it's said, and then they can try to answer again after it's been hidden.

 Download some FOSS pictures for the celebration images.